gencat/participa/docs/decorators_and_overrides.md

 ### Proposal Imports

+Allow to import Proposals with a Meeting as author.

 #### `decidim/proposals/import/proposal_creator_decorator.rb`
 Extends `ProposalCreator` (used when importing proposals from CSV/Excel) to:
 - Assign a **meeting as a proposal location** if the data has `meeting_url`.